How to Prepare for Living Off-Grid in Winter

 And the most recommended tips when we asked off-gridders:

-Thick merino socks, winter sheets, and a good thick duvet, plus thermal curtains, double glazing, and insultation batts are all good ways to keep your body temp up, and your home’s.
+Thick merino socks, winter sheets, and a good thick duvet, plus thermal curtains, double glazing, and insultation batts are all good ways to keep your body and home temperature up.

 For most places in New Zealand, winter means rain rather than snow, so off-grid properties tend to get a bit muddy – and so will you.